What Happens to an Offshore Trust After Death

 Probate avoidance also eliminates the risk that a creditor of the deceased settlor files a claim against the estate and attempts to reach trust assets through the estate administration process.
 Trust assets are not estate assets.
 They belong to the trustee, not the decedent.

-Tax Treatment Changes at Death
+How the Tax Classification Changes at Death

 At the settlor’s death, grantor trust status ends.
 The trust becomes either a foreign non-grantor trust or distributes its assets outright to the successor beneficiaries, depending on the trust deed’s terms.

-If the trust continues as a foreign non-grantor trust, the tax rules change substantially.
-Distributions of accumulated income to U.S. beneficiaries are subject to the throwback tax under IRC Section 668, which imposes tax at the beneficiary’s highest marginal rate plus an interest charge calculated from the year the income was originally earned.
-Distributions of trust corpus (the original contributed assets, as opposed to accumulated income) are generally not taxable to the beneficiary.
-The distinction between corpus and accumulated income becomes critical for post-death distributions.
+A foreign non-grantor trust operates under a different tax regime.
+Distributions of accumulated income to U.S. beneficiaries trigger the throwback tax under IRC Section 668.
+The throwback tax imposes tax at the beneficiary’s highest marginal rate plus an interest charge calculated from the year the income was originally earned.
+The interest charge compounds over years of accumulation, making large distributions punishingly expensive.

 Estate Tax Inclusion